AndrewAnnex/SpiceyPy/README.md

 * Python 2.7.5 64-bit Mac OS X 10.9.2
 * Python 3.2.3 64-bit Ubuntu 12.04 LTS (VM)

+### Acknowledgements
+[DaRasch](https://github.com/DaRasch) wrote code for spiceminer that I looked at to get SpiceCells working, thanks!

 ### Steps for making the shared library
 The below steps are now integrated into the setup.py file included, but for those who want to try for themselves I left the following sequences for you.